Zhang Yimou

 Filmmakers

 Zhang Yimou (张艺谋; November 1951) is a Chinese film director, producer, writer and actor, and former cinematographer.
-He is part of the Fifth Generation of Chinese filmmakers, having made his directorial debut with Red Sorghum (1988), which began a long collaboration with actress Gong Li.
+Part of the Fifth Generation of Chinese filmmakers (which includes Tian Zhuangzhuang, Chen Kaige, Zhang Junzhao, Li Shaohong, Wu Ziniu, Wu Ziniu, Hu Mei, Li Shaohong and Zhou Xiaowen), he made his directorial debut with Red Sorghum (1988), which began a long collaboration with actress Gong Li.
+His films are particularly noted for their rich use of colour, and recurrent themes of the resilience of Chinese people in the face of hardship and adversity.

 Each review will be linked to the title below.